 Despite living in France for three years, I didn’t do much sight seeing.
-So when the opportunity recently arose to spend 2 days in Normandy in the north-west of the country, we leapt at it.
+So when the opportunity arose to spend 2 days in Normandy, visiting Mont St. Michel and the D-Day Landing beaches in the north-west of the country, we leapt at it.

 We didn’t have a great deal of time to play with as we were visiting my parents further south in France, but we gave ourselves a couple of days in Normandy, basing ourselves near Mont St. Michel, with the aim of exploring both that and the Normandy D-Day Landing Beaches.